Rhodesia Television: Rhodesia Television (Pvt) Ltd

 RTV broadcast on behalf of the then Federal Broadcasting Corporation (FBC), with its major shareholders being South African companies, including the Argus Group of newspapers, parent company of the Rhodesia Herald, and Davenport and Meyer, which also operated LM Radio, based in Mozambique.
 Broadcasts started on 15 November 1960.
 RTV was funded by advertising, sponsored programmes and a television licence fee.
 Television reception was confined mainly to large cities, and most viewers were whites.
 In its first decade, broadcasts were received in Salisbury on channel 4 and Bulawayo on channel 3.
 Umtali (now Mutare) only received television in 1972, by which time it was estimated that more than 90 per cent of the white population had access to the service.
 By 1973, RTV was broadcasting 42 hours a week from three transmitters.

+Before launching, there was skepticism over the types of programmes, but eventually it became a commercial success from the beginning, having sold all of its commercial airtime for its first year on air.
+Television sets were imported from Europe for the purpose, within two weeks from launch, there were an estimated 4,000 sets installed in Salisbury.
+By then, it was building its second television station in Bulawayo and was in the preliminary stages for a third one in the Copperplate area.

+After Rhodesia's Unilateral Declaration of Independence (UDI) in 1965, the country was no longer able to openly purchase British or American television programs, but was able to continue obtaining them through other methods.
+By the early 1970s—when television in South Africa did not yet exist—50,000 televisions existed, ten times more per capita than in all of Africa.

-The station originally provided live monochrome news and entertainment and was instrumental in maintaining public morale after the nation's Unilateral Declaration of Independence (UDI) on 11 November 1965 and during the subsequent Rhodesian Bush War, when the country gained its independence.
+The station originally provided live monochrome news and entertainment and was instrumental in maintaining public morale after the nation's UDI and during the subsequent Rhodesian Bush War, when the country gained its independence.
 The first programming created for the majority black viewership was introduced when RTV was taken over by the Rhodesian government in 1976, becoming RBC TV, when the Rhodesia Broadcasting Corporation (RBC) initially acquired a 51 per cent stake in the service.